A strategic exploration of AI as an active collaborator, reimagining the meeting experience from passive observation to proactive partnership.

 Full transparency on what Gemini hears, records, and shares.
 Users maintain complete control.

 When creating a Calendar event, simply add "gemini@google.com" as a guest.
-Gemini appears in your invite list just like any other participant, making the process familiar and intuitive.
+Gemini appears in your invite list just like any other participant.

 Gemini joins the waiting room like any external guest.
-The meeting host receives a clear notification and can admit Gemini with one tap, ensuring intentional participation.
+The meeting host receives a clear notification and can admit Gemini with one tap.

-During the call, anyone can address Gemini directly: "Hi Gemini, what were the action items from last week's meeting?"
-Gemini responds naturally via audio, appearing on its own video tile with relevant visuals.
+Anyone can address Gemini directly: "Hi Gemini, what were the action items from last week?"
+Gemini responds via audio with relevant visuals.

-After the meeting ends, Gemini automatically generates a structured summary with notes, decisions, and assigned tasks.
-This is shared to Google Docs, distributed via email, or synced to project management tools.
+After the meeting, Gemini generates a structured summary with notes, decisions, and assigned tasks shared to your workspace.